Prosecutor: Man charged with 1 murder says he killed 16 - WTMJ

 Lannon was born in Massachusetts and spent most of his early years in Gloucester County before he was deployed to Germany, Unger said.
 He has family in southern New Jersey, including his mother and sister, and could stay locally on electronic monitoring if released, the defender argued.

-Gutierrez said Lannon adopted an assumed name to avoid detection when he returned to the East Coast and had been arrested in New Mexico several weeks ago for failure to appear, spending a week in jail.
+Gutierrez said Lannon adopted an assumed name to avoid detection when he returned to the East Coast and had spent a week in jail in New Mexico for failing to appear in court.
+It wasn’t clear what he had been cited with.

-Gutierrez alleged that Lannon had admitted to dismemberment of victims and efforts to conceal evidence and was “a significant danger to the community, based on those statements.”

 This story has been updated to delete incorrect attribution in the first paragraph about the suspect’s confession to 11 killings.
 It also corrects that the suspect was arrested March 10, not March 17, and that the airport bodies were found March 5, not last week.